flatlandLucaDando/Flatland/tutorials/01_gettingstarted.rst

     # No high velocity lines, so make a (0,0) position
     av_line = (0,0)

-Then is important to specify the stations:
+Now is important to work in the configuration.py file.
+Is important to specify the stations, stations represent the physical stations, with a capacity of different rails, a position, the minimum wait time to charge the passengers depending on the type of train and the importance of the station:

 .. code-block:: python